JayWood/the-seo-framework/readme.txt

 	* TODO Canonical SEO!
 	* TODO Canonical SEO scheme options, default "automated".
 	* TODO Archive title prefix options!
-	* TODO LD+Json Schema.org website name and location header markup.
+	* LD+Json Schema.org website name and URL header markup on the front-page.
 This should change the `example.com > category > subcategory` output in Google to `Example Site > category > subcategory`.
 See [this page](https://developers.google.com/structured-data/site-name) for more info.
 	* TODO (Filter default true?)
-Description option to remove the blogname and title when excerpt is set (when excerpt is supported).
+Description option to remove the Blogname and title when excerpt is set (when excerpt is supported).
-	* TODO Article modified time can now be ...?
-	* TODO Per page title additions options (reverse of global settings with doing it right listener).
 	* TODO Timing dropdown options for the sitemap.
 Now you can select how the time is output.
 Default Date + Time for new installations, data for old.
+	* TODO Article modified time output can now be adjusted, just like the sitemap timing options.
+	* TODO Per page title additions options (reverse of global settings with doing it right listener).
-	* TODO Removal of the three dots after the description if the excerpt ends with a dot, question mark or exclamation point.
+	* Removal of the three dots after the description if the excerpt ends with a dot, question mark or exclamation point.
-	* TODO Removal commas if the excerpt ends with one in the description.
+	* Removal commas if the excerpt ends with one in the automated description.
-	* TODO Extra compatibility for when the theme is doing it wrong, yet the Title Fix plugin has been used.
+	* Extra compatibility for when the theme is doing it wrong, for when the Title Fix extension plugin has been used.
-	* Article Modified Time now also works for WooCommerce.
+	* Article Modified Time now also works for WooCommerce products.
 TODO test and compare
 	* TODO Headway compatibility.
 Done by removing of the SEO features and their output to prevent SEO conflict when filters are used.
 	* Yandex sitemap pinging support.
 TODO test and var_dump
-	* TODO Lowered pinging response time to 3s from 5s, to reduce max script time to 12s from 20s.
+	* Lowered pinging response time to 3s from 5s, to reduce max script time to 12s from 20s.
-	* TODO Double Title SEO Bar check (will appear red).
+	* The SEO Bar now has a Double Title check (will appear red).
 This will make sure that you can see where the copy of SEO data went wrong.
-	* TODO The SEO Bar now also checks for global category and tag indexing options.
+	* The SEO Bar now also checks for global category and tag indexing, following and archiving options on the applicable pages.
-	* Breaks in the SEO Bar description at various places, to impact behavior through glances.
+	* The SEO Bar now has breaks in the description at various places, to impact behavior through glances.
+	* The SEO Bar Indexing notice turns red if Indexing has been enabled, yet the blog isn't set to public.
+	* The SEO Bar Following notice turns yellow if Following has been disabled, yet the blog isn't set to public.
+	* The SEO Bar Archiving notice turns yellow if Archiving has been enabled, yet the blog isn't set to public.
+	* The SEO Bar Categories and Tags Robots options now reflect in the SEO bar.
+	* TODO The SEO Bar and the character counters have received an extra sub-green color, for when the lengths are between falling between okay and good.
-	* TODO Empty `index.php` files in folders which contain .txt files, to prevent indexing of such.
+	* Non-executive `index.php` files in folders which contain readable files, to prevent indexing of such.
 	* WooCommerce breadcrumb support!
 TODO test nested
 	* Nested post categories now also have a breadcrumb script.
 Multiple even, when applicable.
+	* TODO Twitter card plugin detection and subtle notification of such.
+	* TODO Neatly styled sitemaps, I hope you like it!
 * **Changed:**
 	/
-	* TODO New Logo!
+	* TODO New Plugin Logo!
-	* TODO New Banner, now this one can be shared peacefully through Facebook (which crops and centers the image).
+	* TODO New Plugin Banner, now this one can be shared peacefully through Facebook (which crops and centers the image).
-	* TODO(categories) To eliminate confusion, when your pages aren't globally indexed because of WordPress visibility settings, the color of the SEO Bar section is red now instead of blue.
-	* TODO Description "good" length range has been extended to 142 minimum instead of 150, to eliminate over-optimization.
+	* Description "good" detection length range has been extended to 137 minimum instead of 145, to eliminate over-optimization.
 	* LD+Json markup now uses double quotes instead of single.
 	* LD+Json Sitelinks Search Box script now excludes the Alternative Name, as it's optional and non-configurable (yet).
+	* The SEO Bar T/D and G letters have a space removed between them to make it a little more appealing on smaller screens.
 * **Updated:**
 	/
 	* Several sentences to have a better English structure to what they do.